RVCA212/lmsys-docs/docs/mcp/intro.md

 ## What You Get

-- Instant hosting of your API
+- Instant hosting of your API as an SSE MCP Server
 - Private or public sharing options
 - Works with any API that accepts curl commands
 - No coding or backend setup required